OneDevGuy/mogwai-api/README.md

 * :numblocks is a positive integer
 * :hex is a hexidecimal string (without leading 0x)

+All API calls return non-empty results; an API call that returns an empty result is in error.
+Simple scalar results are returned as strings representing their value.
+Complex/structured results are returned as JSON-encoded strings.

+## help
+GET /
+and
+GET /help

+_Return help contents including the API version, and information about each of the routes supported_

+## test
+GET /test

+_Return a JSON-encoded object demonstrating the result of test data for each route (except test), and also a hash of all results, for easy comparison of compliance between two implementations_

 ## getbalance
 GET /getbalance/:address
+_Return scalar string representing a floating point value for the balance of the provided address_

 ## listtransactions
 GET /listtransactions/:address